nradulovic/neon-eds/README.md

-# Quick-start guide
+# Neon Base Quick-start guide

 Neon is a collection of software components for real-time applications.

-## TODO list

-- test, test, test...

-# Using Base system
+# Using Base

-## Configuration and ports
+## Configuration

-Configuration is done in two group of files:
-- the port independent settings are located in 'include/nbase_config.h'
-- the port dependent settings are located in the port directory
+Configuration is done in `neon_app_config.h` header file.
+The file is included by `base/include/shared/config.h` file, which is in included in all other Neon components.

 ## Building

-The base system was built using arm-none-eabi GCC v4.7.3 compiler toolchain (from https://launchpad.net/gcc-arm-embedded/+download) and binary was downloaded to the MCU using _texane_ gdb-server.
-There are no makefiles, it is assumed that IDE will generate them for you.

-#### Example for STM32F10x family port
+### Include paths

+- `base/include` - standard Neon include path
+- `port/_port-name_` - where the _port-name_ is the directory of port that is
+used.

+### Source files

-There are two groups of source files which need to be compiled for ARMv7-M
+- `port/_port-name_/p_core.c` - main port source file.
+Ports may have additional source files located in `port/_port-name_` directory which need to be compiled.
-architecture:
-- `mem.c`, `dbg.c` in `./src` source directory and
-- `cpu.c`, `intr.c` in `./port/arm-none-eabi-gcc/v7-m` port directory.

-The following include paths are needed:
-- `./inc`
-- `./port/arm-none-eabi-gcc/v7-m`
-- `./port/arm-none-eabi-gcc/stm32f10x`
+### Project dependencies

+Neon Base does not depend on additional Neon components.

 ## Documentation

-Doxygen configuration and full documentation source files are available in `/doc` directory.
-Go to the directory `doc` create a directory named `kernel` and than run doxygen:
+Doxygen configuration and full documentation source files are available in root Neon project in `documentiontion/base` directory.
+Documentation files are built using doxygen tool.

     # doxygen doxyfile-base

-This will generate HTML, LaTex and man documentation in `./doc/base` directory.
+This will generate HTML, LaTex and man documentation in `documentation/base` directory.

-## Running

-To successfully use and run kernel you will need to study the documentation.
-The documentation is still being written and some examples will be added later.